 34) Brew strong green tea, mix in honey, some sugar and freeze.

-35) Tomato and Avocado Popsicles (shown above) – a savory ice pop with layers that are too much work for the everyday ice pop lover, but these would make a fab and unique summer party treat.
+35) Tomato and Avocado Popsicles – a unique savory ice pop with layers that are too much work for the everyday ice pop lover, but these would make a fab and unique summer party treat.

 37) Mashed bananas, a dash of milk, peanut butter, and chocolate sauce – (mix smooth & freeze).

 40) Pureed watermelon mixed with white grape juice.

 42) Sweet potato pops – cook, mash, mix smooth (adding some soy milk or apple juice to thin it out), sprinkle in a little nutmeg, freeze.
 These are really strange but good – no joke.
 I actually found this by accident.
 I used to make homemade baby food when Cedar was little and he loved sweet potatoes so I’d make a bunch of sweet potato puree at a time and freeze it.
 One day I had my frozen baby food cubes out and he grabbed one and started licking it.
 Weird, but, oh well.
 It’s a healthy pop.